You sat down on the floor to cuddle your dog, hang with your kid or work in your garden. All was well until it was time to get up… but you couldn't.

 - Do 10 toe touches on each leg for 2 sets.

-You Might: Have Arthritis or Impingements
+4. You Could Have Arthritis

 Many people struggle to get up from the floor as they get older due to joint problems, specifically arthritis, says Theresa Marko, doctor of physical therapy at Marko Physical Therapy.
 Arthritis is a degenerative disease of the joints and can cause moderate to severe pain when pressure — such as pressure from pressing into the floor to stand up — is placed on the joints.